Q&A: Anselm Chu, Managing Director & School Director, Singapore (Cambodia) International Academy

 Singapore (Cambodia) International Academy (SCIA) is the first international school that offers a blend of authentic Singapore and Cambridge curriculum in Cambodia.
 SCIA is a member of the Singapore Institute of Management (SIM) Group, the leading provider of a diverse range of education pathways and professional training in Singapore.

+Mr. Anselm Chu gave his welcome remarks at the recent Open House in July 2018.
 SCIA’s vibrant campus is strategically situated in the prestigious enclave of Phnom Penh City Center – One Park Condominium, and has accepted its first cohort of 150 students in mid-August 2018.
+B2B Cambodia sat down with Mr. Anselm Chu, Managing Director & School Director, to find out more about SCIA and the education it offers to Cambodia.

 1. What are the unique features that set your school apart from others?

+SCIA provides students with a holistic education, infused with 21st Century competencies, which goes beyond classroom learning and grades.
+This is supported by our signature programmes in STEM (Science, Technology, Engineering, and Mathematics), Leadership, and Entrepreneurship.
 SCIA is backed by our parent company, the SIM Group.
-With more than 50 years of organisational excellence in private higher education, professional development and the recent set-up of SIM International Academy in Singapore, our passion towards inculcating the importance of lifelong learning and the nurturing of our students from young is evidently strong.
-We endeavour to be the leading institution that prepares individuals to be future-ready, maximises their potential and opens doors in life through education.
+With more than 50 years of organisational excellence in private higher education, professional development, and the recent set-up of SIM International Academy in Singapore, our passion for inculcating the importance of lifelong learning and nurturing our students from a young age is evidently strong.
+We endeavour to be the leading institution that prepares individuals to be future-ready, maximising their potential and opening doors in life through education.
+We take pride in being an international school from Singapore with a committed team of school leaders who possess 15 to 20 years of teaching and management experience in Singapore government schools and international schools in the region.
+Our school leaders, assisted by certified and competent educators talent-scouted from all over the world, including Singapore, will ensure the authenticity of an integrated Singapore and international education.

 2. How long have you been in Cambodia and what were the reasons for starting in Cambodia?

-A key factor at play is the demographics: more than two-thirds of the population are below the age of 30 with a median age of 25.
+A key factor at play is the demographics: more than two-thirds of the population are below the age of 30, with a median age of 25.
 The education scene is also evolving with a progressive Ministry of Education, Youth & Sports (MoEYS) actively promoting STEM & ICT (Info-Communication Technology).
-We also see a growing interest among parents in recognising the importance of arts, humanities, entrepreneurship and leadership for their children.
-In the near future, we look to offering higher education and continuing education for the society.
+We also see a growing interest among parents in recognising the importance of arts, humanities, entrepreneurship, and leadership for their children.
+In the near future, we look to offering higher education and continuing education for society.

 Since February 2017, the SIM Group has examined the potential of several countries in Asia and in the Indo-China region.
 Compared to its neighbours, the Cambodian economy is opening up rapidly.
 The government is relatively stable and pro-business.
-Coupled with the steady growth in GDP, tourist arrivals and direct foreign investments, it gave us greater confidence to enter the market.
+Coupled with the steady growth in GDP, tourist arrivals, and direct foreign investments, it gave us greater confidence to enter the market.
+In addition, many Cambodian families have been interested in sending their children to Singapore to experience the education system there.
+This means families would be separated, with a possibility of young children being in the care of guardians in Singapore.
+Through our physical presence in Phnom Penh, SCIA keeps families with young children intact.

 While SIM can make a difference in some countries, we firmly believe we can make a greater difference in Cambodia.
-This is even more so, with our twin mission of “Doing Good” and “Doing Well”.
+This is even more so, with our twin mission of “Doing Good” and “Doing Well.”
 SCIA is also committed to a full spectrum of Corporate Social Responsibility (CSR) initiatives.
-These include providing Scholarships and promoting CSR efforts to support causes for education, youth and children.
+These include providing Scholarships and promoting CSR efforts to support causes for education, youth, and children.

 High School Principal Ms Kong Hwee Ling with SCIA scholars